DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 12. As an owner, I want customers to be able to get in contact with us.
-- The contact us page which can be found by using the nav bar, and clicking contact us provides a form for customers to get in contact with the bakery.
+- The contact us page which can be found by using the nav bar and clicking contact us provides a form for customers to get in contact with the bakery.
 <details><summary>User Story 12</summary>
 <img src="docs/user-story-testing/user-testing-4-5-12.png">
 Result